-The results and assets and liabilities of associates are incorporated into these financial statements using the equity method of accounting except when they are classified as held for sale (see below).
+The results and assets and liabilities of associates are incorporated into these financial statements using the equity method of accounting except when they are classified as trade investments and carried at fair value through profit and loss at the end of the reporting period (see below).

 The results of entities over which the group is not in a position to be able to exercise significant influence despite holding a significant shareholding are not accounted for as associates and therefore are not equity accounted.
-These companies are classified as trade investments and are carried as available for sale financial assets which are measured at fair value at the end of the reporting period.
+These companies are classified as trade investments and are carried at fair value through profit and loss at the end of the reporting period.
 Dividend income is recognised in the income statement on a receipts basis.